keeki-fami/AtCoder-in-Swift/README.md

 # Goals
 - Minimize the barrier to getting started with AtCoder for iOS developers.
 - Hide routine code and let uses focus on algorithms.
+To achieve these goals, this library provides:
+A SwiftUI-like coding experience
+A variety of utility functions for AtCoderTo achieve above, this library provides you